 YOU ARE UNIQUE.
 SO SHOULD BE YOUR YOGA

-The center's philosophy is based upon the lineage of Krishnamacharya and Desikachar, advocating yoga practice matched to the student's needs
+The center's philosophy is based upon the lineage of Krishnamacharya, advocating yoga practice matched to the student's needs

 .
 Our instruction provides creative yoga sequences which cultivate vitality and equilibrium in body, mind and spirit.
 Marianne Mohr

 received her Bodhisattva Vows from the Dalai Lama in 2003 and is dedicated to the enlightenment of all beings.
 She leads private sessions and yoga teacher training in New Mexico with loving guidance and expertise gained in 45+ years of practice.

 Private yoga instruction is an excellent way to achieve meaningful results in a relaxed milieu.
 Clients receive a tailored yoga session incorporating Hatha Yoga styles of Fascia Stretch, Yin, Restorative & Ashtanga.
 Includes: client assessment, custom sequences, gentle hands-on adjustments, aromatherapy, fascia release, meditation.
 575 802-3013.

 WHAT ARE THE BENEFITS?

 Seasoned practitioners, athletes, beginners, injured students or those facing aging issues will benefit from application of therapeutic yoga sequences designed to open joints, release fascia and engage the vagus/parasympathetic nervous system.
 Our goal is to restore vitality, emotional balance, digestive equilibrium; address symptoms of PTSD/trauma, stress/anxiety; and to cultivate mind-body awareness, flexibility, strength and endurance through innovative yogic movement.